Chaim Kanievsky: Leadership in the Litvak community

-After the passing of his father-in-law, Elyashiv, Kanievsky's involvement in the leadership of the Litvak community increased, and he supported the leadership actions of Aharon Leib Shteinman.
+After his father-in-law died Kanievsky's involvement in the leadership of the Litvak community increased, and he supported the leadership actions of Aharon Leib Shteinman.
 During Elyashiv's last illness, a handwritten letter by Kanievsky was published in Yated Ne'eman, stating:

 The leadership of the generation is now entrusted to the great Gaon, Aharon Yehuda Leib Shteinman, may he live many good days, whose actions are all for the sake of Heaven.
 And now we are fortunate that our great teacher, under the direction of my father-in-law, took upon himself the entire management of Yated Ne'eman, which my father established together with our great teacher Rabbi Elazar Menachem Shach of blessed memory.

 After Shteinman's death in December 2017, Kanievsky's role in leading the Litvak Haredi community affiliated with Degel HaTorah increased.
 Alongside him in leadership stood Gershon Edelstein, head of Ponevezh Yeshiva, who led the party's Moetzes Gedolei HaTorah.
 From Adar 5778, Yated Ne'eman referred to him as "Rabban Shel Kol Bnei HaGolah" (meaning "Leader of all the Children of the Diaspora," a title reserved for the highest leader).
 In October 2018, before the 2018 Israeli municipal elections, he again participated in a Council of Torah Sages meeting.

-Kanievsky presided over numerous educational institutions and charitable organizations, including Ateret Shlomo, Yissachar B’Ohalecha, Kupat Ha'ir, Vaad Harabanim, Lev L’Achim, and the She'erit Yisrael Badatz.
-He received hundreds of visitors daily at his home seeking advice and blessings on various matters.